mautic/documentation/en/setup/getting_started.md

 You could also choose another supported IP lookup service if you prefer.

+Depending on what database you use certain data will or will not be processed in Mautic.
+For instance, MaxMind's GeoLite 2 will contain country, region and city, but not ISP and organization.
+Information about the different databases can be found on the websites of their respective owners.

 ## Step 4: Install the Tracking Javascript

 After installation and setup of the cron jobs you're ready to begin tracking contacts.
 You will need to add a simple javascript to the websites for each site you wish to track via Mautic.
 This is a very simple process and you can add this tracking script to your website template file, or install a Mautic integration for the more common CMS platforms.
 Here is an example of the tracking javascript: